gurditsingh/hydeout/_posts/2020-03-29-Amazon-EMR.md

 Amazone EMR cluster provides a managed hadoop framework that makes it easy, fast, and cost-effective to process vast amounts of data across dynamically scalable Amazon EC2 instances.
 We can also run other popular distributed frameworks such as apache Spark and HBase in EMR and interact with data in other AWS datastores such as Amaxon S3 and Amazon DynamoDB.

+# Types of Nodes in EMR [Master Nodes, Core Nodes, Task Nodes]
+**Master Node**
+The master node manages the cluster and typically runs master components of distributed applications.
+For example, the master node runs the YARN ResourceManager service to manage resources for applications, as well as the HDFS NameNode service.
+It also tracks the status of jobs submitted to the cluster and monitors the health of the instance groups.

+**Core Nodes**
+Core nodes are managed by the master node.
+Core nodes run the Data Node daemon to coordinate data storage as part of the Hadoop Distributed File System (HDFS).
+They also run the Task Tracker daemon and perform other parallel computation tasks on data that installed applications require.
+For example, a core node runs YARN NodeManager daemons, Hadoop MapReduce tasks, and Spark executors.

+**Task Nodes**
+Task nodes are optional.
+You can use them to add power to perform parallel computation tasks on data, such as Hadoop MapReduce tasks and Spark executors.
+Task nodes don't run the Data Node daemon, nor do they store data in HDFS

+Because Spot Instances are often used to run task nodes, Amazon EMR has default functionality for scheduling YARN jobs so that running jobs don’t fail when task nodes running on Spot Instances are terminated.
+Amazon EMR does this by allowing application master processes to run only on core nodes.
+The application master process controls running jobs and needs to stay alive for the life of the job.

+# what is Spot Instances
+A Spot Instance is an unused EC2 instance that is available for less than the On-Demand price.
+Because Spot Instances enable you to request unused EC2 instances at steep discounts.

+Spot Instances are a cost-effective choice if you can be flexible about when your applications run and if your applications can be interrupted.
+For example, Spot Instances are well-suited for data analysis, batch jobs, background processing, and optional tasks.

+**Master Node on a Spot Instance**
+The master node controls and directs the cluster.
+When it terminates, the cluster ends, so you should only launch the master node as a Spot Instance if you are running a cluster where sudden termination is acceptable.

+**Core Nodes on Spot Instances**
+Core nodes process data and store information using HDFS.
+Terminating a core instance risks data loss.
+For this reason, you should only run core nodes on Spot Instances when partial HDFS data loss is tolerable.

+**Task Nodes on Spot Instances**
+The task nodes process data but do not hold persistent data in HDFS.
+If they terminate because the Spot price has risen above your maximum Spot price, no data is lost and the effect on your cluster is minimal.

 # S3(Amazon Simple Storage Service)
 we are going to run out Spark applcation on top fo the Hadoop cluster, and we will put the input data source into the S3.